-Nano-Materials

-By utilizing various new synthetic methods, novel nanoscale materials such as nanotubes/nanowires (1D), nanosheets (2D), nanoparticles (0D) and supermolecules in inorganic/organic/metal systems will be explored and then artificially assembled to produce new innovative functions for energy and environmental applications.
+Nano-Materials By utilizing various new synthetic methods, novel nanoscale materials such as nanotubes/nanowires (1D), nanosheets (2D), nanoparticles (0D) and supermolecules in inorganic/organic/metal systems will be explored and then artificially assembled to produce new innovative functions for energy and environmental applications.

-Nano-System

-In order to create novel functionality as a system through systematic organization of nanostructures, various novel methods for fabrication/organization, property measurement, and theoretical modeling will be developed and utilized practically.
+Nano-System In order to create novel functionality as a system through systematic organization of nanostructures, various novel methods for fabrication/organization, property measurement, and theoretical modeling will be developed and utilized practically.

-Nano-Green

-Highly efficient energy conversion systems from solar energy to electricity and chemical fuel, i.e., hydrogen, from fuel to electricity, and from biomass to fuel, which are essential for sustainable society, will be developed by controlled arrangement of atom and molecules based on rational design, i.e., nanoarchitecture.
+Nano-Green Highly efficient energy conversion systems from solar energy to electricity and chemical fuel, i.e., hydrogen, from fuel to electricity, and from biomass to fuel, which are essential for sustainable society, will be developed by controlled arrangement of atom and molecules based on rational design, i.e., nanoarchitecture.

-Nano-Blo

-By integrating materials science and biological science, an interdisciplinary area is explored and developed.
+Nano-Blo By integrating materials science and biological science, an interdisciplinary area is explored and developed.
 Novel biocompatible materials and functional bio-devices are developed for regenerative medicine, cell therapy, minimum-invasive surgery and clinical diagnostics.

+National Institute for Materials Science

 Sensor cells in microfl

 Attractive Research Environment

 MANA is one of the most internationalized research centers in Japan.
 MANA is firmly advancing the development of an outstanding research environment in an effort to create a "highly visible research center".

 Melting Pot

 Multinational researchers from different fields and with different cultural backgrounds all gather at MANA to create a melting pot environment.
 Diverse research fields come together in the melting pot to breed new research seeds for innovation.

-As of August 2009, 99 of MANA's 186 researchers, or 53%, are foreign nationals hailing from 15 different countries.
+As of April 2010, 100 of MANA's 185 researchers, or 54%, are foreign nationals hailing from 16 different countries.
 MANA has already cleared the "30% foreign researcher threshold"-one of the conditions for WPI centers.

-Environment in which Researchers can Focus on Research

-MANA employs experienced staff who are fluent in English and has a wide variety of administrative support systems in place to ensure that researchers of all nationalities can focus on their research without difficulty.
+MANA Cafe : Venue for mutual communication and research integration Environment in which Researchers can Focus on Research MANA employs experienced staff who are fluent in English and has a wide variety of administrative support systems in place to ensure that researchers of all nationalities can focus on their research without difficulty.
 The official language of MANA is English.
-Seminars and meetings are held in English, and all email communication, intranet content, research plans and administration documentation are in English, thus allowing all researchers-foreign nationals and Japanese alike-to devote themselves to their research.
+Seminars and meetings are held in English, and all email communication, intranet content, research plans and administration documentation are in English, thus allowing all researchersforeign nationals and Japanese alike-to devote themselves to their research.